 - Identify inefficiently deployed or underutilized infrastructure assets

-Without a system of record for hybrid IT, you risk piecemeal management of public cloud and on-prem IT resources.
-Operational and financial data for on-prem solutions has to be translated into an apples-to-apples comparison with public cloud service spend and that comparison needs to be constantly fresh.
+Without a system of record, you risk piecemeal management of public cloud and on-prem IT resources.
+Operational and financial data for on-prem solutions have to be translated into an apples-to-apples comparison with public cloud service spend and that comparison needs to be constantly fresh.
 This is a multi-step process not helped by siloed data sources.

 Calculating the TCO of on-prem applications and services isn’t a back-of-the-napkin exercise.
 You need a defensible cost model built with operational and financial data.
 Public cloud costing costs, on the other hand, appear simpler.
 However, the fully burdened cost of public cloud doesn’t appear on a cloud bill.
-Managing hybrid IT requires a fair comparison between on-prem and public cloud options to monitor cost, identify opportunities for optimization, and quantify the business value of IT delivered services.
+You need a fair comparison between on-prem and public cloud options to monitor cost, identify opportunities for optimization, and quantify the business value of IT delivered services.

 If you are serious about hybrid IT, you have to be serious about managing it.
-A system of record made for this purpose provides the data you need to maximize the potential from your hybrid IT environment.
+Adopt a system of record.

 »Download these eBooks to optimize hybrid and cloud by right-sizing legacy spend, shifting savings to innovation and efficiently embracing cloud: